 Tip: always bring an underwater camera, such as an Underwater Nikon, for some amazing pictures, but remember also to just enjoy seeing these amazing creatures in person.
 Step back from your lens for a short time and stop snapping pics to be in the moment.

 Snorkeling in Cenotes Dos Ojos

-So, I’ve since been told that there are other cenotes that are much more grand and fascinating to visit (and I’ve now researched and seen them), but swimming through the caves at Cenotes Dos Ojos was a really impressive experience.
-Located between Tulum and Playa del Carmen, it was an easy trip and totally worth leaving the beach for.
+There are other cenotes that are much more grand and fascinating to visit than Cenotes Dos Ojos (and I’ve now researched and seen them), but swimming through the caves at Cenotes Dos Ojos is a really impressive experience and ideal for somebody who’s either a bit shy to cave snorkeling or short of time.
+Located between Tulum and Playa del Carmen, it is an easy activity to add to a trip to Playa del Carmen and totally worth leaving the beach for.

 A perfect beach day in Playa del Carmen

 You cannot, I repeat, cannot keep me from the beach.
 Finding our way to a beachfront, sand-floored restaurant (the Wah Wah), is the perfect way to enjoy your standard Mexican buffet.
 Carnitas and more varieties of salsa than you can shake a stick at, this is my personal favorite spot for beachfront dining.

 The waves at Playa del Carmen are ideal for swimming.
 Not too big but definitely active, the beach is good for nearly every level of swimmer.
 You do need to be aware of small boats though, as they sometimes pull up to the shore, but it’s not bad like some spots in Cabo San Lucas.
 Directly around the main town area of Playa del Carmen, the beaches are very much just for swimming and relaxing.
 There aren’t a lot of rocks or reefs right there, so you’ll not need snorkeling gear.